kishoreero/Proxy-testing-/README.md

-# Proxy-testing-
+# Proxy-testing
-Proxy testing using python requests and threading
+Free Proxy testing using python requests and threading
+* Proxy Strength Time and uptime
+* Status of proxy
+* Country of Proxy